-While you prepare for summer by planning vacations, holidays and activities, take a second to prepare your colony cats for the season.
+While you prepare for summer by planning vacations, holidays and activities, take a second to prepare your outdoor group cats for the season.
 The warmer days can bring cats some serious problems if they aren’t properly taken care of.
 Here are some tips and things to be aware of so that your companion can enjoy the summer.

 - Cats with paler fur are more vulnerable to sunburn, particularly on the ears, nose, and sparsely haired areas.

 - Older cats are particularly vulnerable to dehydration.
 Kittens, pregnant mothers, older cats, obese cats, and cats with heart or respiratory issues have an increased risk of heatstroke.

 - Signs of overheating include heavy panting and loss of energy.
 If you recognize these signs, encourage the cat to drink water.

 - Signs of heatstroke include stumbling, collapse, excessive panting, bright red tongue, and dribbling.
 If you recognize these signs, move the cat to a cool place, wet their coat with cool (not freezing!) water, and contact a vet immediately.

 - Keep your cats indoors when the sun is strongest, between 11:00am and 3:00pm.

 - Cover vulnerable areas, or regularly apply a non-toxic waterproof human sunscreen.
 There is also sunscreen specifically for pets.

 - Make sure clean water is available to your cat at all times.